Vestland

-Vestland is a county in Norway established on 1 January 2020.
-The county is located in Western Norway and it is centred around the city of Bergen, Norway's second largest city.
-The administrative centre of the county is the city of Bergen, where the executive and political leadership is based, but the County Governor is based in Hermansverk.
-The county is one of two counties in Norway that have Nynorsk as their official written language form (the others are neutral as to which form people use).
+Vestland is a county in Norway.
+The county is located in Western Norway, and its administrative centre is Bergen, where the executive and political leadership is based.
+The County Governor is based in Hermansverk.
+Vestland is one of two counties in Norway that have Nynorsk as their official written language form.

-Vestland was created in 2020 when the former counties of Hordaland and Sogn og Fjordane (with the exception of Hornindal municipality, which became part of Volda municipality in Møre og Romsdal county) were merged.
+Vestland was created on 1 January 2020, when the former counties of Hordaland and Sogn og Fjordane were merged.